Vetchems/Prefabs2Blueprints/README.md

    (Explained further in `configV2.py`)

 When you're done editing your settings, save `configV2.py` and double-click on `converterV2.py`.
-The files will be converted and you can add the folders with the blueprints to your:
-`C:/Users/%s/AppData/Roaming/SpaceEngineers/Blueprints/local/`
-Path where the blueprints are kept
+The blueprints will be put directly into your blueprints folder automatically

 The reason many of the older version's settings are not present is that I couldn't find what they referred to,
 Such as the dampener settings, or I did not know how to add them at the moment, such as the owner settings